-GoodRx is just one of a growing number of drug discount coupon programs out there advertising savings on prescription drugs.
+GoodRx is just one of many drug discount coupon programs out there advertising savings on prescription drugs.
 There are several companies out there spending enormous amounts of advertising money, touting their programs as a way help people save at the pharmacy counter.
-You mentioned one of them, GoodRx – but WeRx, Blink Health, and Optum Perks are just a few examples of others.
+You mentioned one of them, GoodRx, but WeRx, Blink Health, and Optum Perks are just a few examples of others.

-Many of these companies have slick apps you can load on to your phones and even access “premium” discount services for a monthly subscription fee, like GoodRx Gold.
+These companies have slick apps you can load onto your phones and even access “premium” discount services for a monthly subscription fee, like GoodRx Gold.

 These prescription discount cards and apps often look, walk, talk and smell like “real” insurance.
 They’re not.
 That’s all these prescription drug discount plans are: discount cards.
 They’re not honest-to-gosh insurance.
+These are merely discount cards that incentivized people to bypass their real insurance benefits.
 Unfortunately, I’ve run into quite a number of Medicare insurance agents who actually recommend their clients use these discount cards.
 I’ve even heard people say their pharmacists try to use these discount cards instead of the Medicare Part D benefits at the counter.
 I think that’s a disservice, and I’ll explain why below.

 How Do Prescription Discount Cards Like GoodRx Work?

-Pharmacy Benefit Managers are companies that normally function as “middlemen” negotiating prices and discounts between drug manufacturers and insurance companies.
-What GoodRx and other discount prescription drug companies do is act as “middlemen to the middlemen” and pass on those PBM discounts to the consumer, instead of the insurance companies.
+Pharmacy Benefit Managers are companies that normally function as “middlemen” between drug manufacturers and insurance companies.
+GoodRx and other discount prescription drug companies act as “middlemen to the middlemen” and pass on those PBM discounts to the consumer instead of the insurance companies.

 Medicare and Prescription Drug Discount Cards

 Look, anything that enables people to spend less on prescriptions is a good thing.
-Unfortunately, you cannot use a discount program and Medicare insurance at the same time.
-The discount programs don’t work with Medicare Part D Prescription Drug Plans, or Part D plans embedded within a Medicare Advantage plan (MAPD).
-By “don’t work” I mean they don’t coordinate with insurance companies; they don’t “talk” to each other.
-Again, that’s because prescription discount cards are not “real” insurance.
-“Real” insurance can coordinate discounts, annual spending, track claims and track health conditions, identify potentially harmful prescription drug interactions, and a thousand more items.
+Unfortunately, you cannot use a discount program and Medicare insurance simultaneously.
+The discount programs don’t work with Medicare Part D Prescription Drug Plans or Part D plans embedded within a Medicare Advantage plan (MAPD).
+By “don’t work, ” they don’t coordinate with insurance companies.
+Again, prescription discount cards are not “real” insurance.
+“Real” insurance can coordinate discounts and annual spending, track claims and health conditions, identify potentially harmful prescription drug interactions, and a thousand more items.

-I found a GoodRx Investor’s Day presentation reporting 34% of all of their customers are people on Medicare.
-That means there are potentially millions of people on Medicare who are getting prescription drugs with a coupon, and their Medicare insurance company likely doesn’t know about it.
+I found a GoodRx Investor’s Day presentation reporting that 34% of all of their customers are people on Medicare.
+This concerns me.
+That means millions of people on Medicare are getting prescription drugs with a coupon, and their Medicare insurance company likely doesn’t know about it.

-That’s because using a discount card at the pharmacy counter instead of your insurance benefits, is basically the same thing as using a coupon at the grocery store.
+Using a discount card at the pharmacy counter instead of your insurance benefits is the same thing as using a coupon at the grocery store.
 You’re getting a discount off the retail price, but there’s no insurance claim being processed.
-The Medicare insurance company won’t know you got a prescription from the pharmacy, and that’s where the real problem lies.
+The Medicare insurance company won’t know you got a prescription from the pharmacy, where the real problem lies.